 Creative Ways to Finance Study Abroad

 There are many ways to make study abroad more affordable.
-Here are a few suggestions for ways to save money toward study abroad expenses.
+Here are a few suggestions of ways to save money toward study abroad expenses.

 Before Study Abroad

-Planning ahead of time for study abroad is the first step, because it allows more time to save money, explore scholarship opportunities and review the estimated study abroad costs.
+Planning ahead for study abroad is the first step, as it allows more time to save money, explore scholarship opportunities and review the estimated study abroad costs.